Functional Gaussian approximations on Hilbert-Poisson spaces: Preliminaries

 \subsubsection{Stein's equation}

 In view of Theorem \ref{Stein_characterization}, the associated Stein equation is given by

 for $x\in B$, where $h$ belongs to a suitable class of test functions.
-In this paper, we will assume our test functions belong to $C^3_b(K)$, the class of real-valued functions on $K$ that have bounded Fréchet derivatives up to order three.
+Recall that we assume $K$ to be a separable Hilbert space.
+From this point forward, we will let $B=K$ and assume our test functions belong to $C^3_b(K)$, the class of real-valued functions on $K$ that have bounded Fréchet derivatives up to order three.
 This space is equipped with the norm Using standard semigroup techniques, the first two authors of this work showed in \cite{bourguin-campese:2020:approximation-hilbert-valued-gaussians} that there is a solution $g_h(x)$ for every test function $h(x)$ and that $g_h\in C^3_b(K)$ when $h\in C^3_b(K)$.
 Specifically, \cite[Lemma 2.4]{bourguin-campese:2020:approximation-hilbert-valued-gaussians} provides the estimates

 and

 Thus, using the probability distance

 Stein's equation implies that